 The John W. Porter Distinguished Chair in Urban Education presents the 2013-2014 Speaker Series: Reach, Teach, and Inspire.
 The 2013-2014 Speaker Series is hosted by the Department of Special Education, celebrating a century of excellence.
 Dr. Derrick Fries is chair of the Porter Chair Speaker Series Steering Committee.
-Our first guest speaker is:
+Guest speakers include:

 In the passion of the civil rights campaigns of 1964 and 1965, Jonathan Kozol gave up the prospect of a promising and secure career within the academic world, moved from Harvard Square into a poor black neighborhood of Boston, and became a fourth grade teacher.